 How happy are your employees?
 If your workplace falls in line with the norm, chances are the majority of your workers fall somewhere in the middle; some days, they have to drag themselves to work, and other days, they’re perfectly content.
-We all have good days and bad days, but if, on average, we feel satisfied with our work and happy in our position, will that make us more productive?
+We all have good days and bad days, but are satisfied employees more productive?

 It’s a big question to ask, and one that incorporates many variables, but I’m going to set out to answer it.